For Modi, India's election ends where it all began

 "I feel Ma Ganga (Mother Ganges) has called me," Modi said in 2014.
 "I feel like a child who has returned to his mother's lap."

-Varanasi is also the stage for the finale of India's elections -- the largest the world has ever seen -- as polling opens there on Sunday, four days before results are announced.
+Varanasi was also the stage for the finale of India's elections -- the largest the world has ever seen -- as polling concluded there on Sunday, four days before results are announced.

 In a speech on Tuesday, Modi reiterated his 2014 message to the people of Varanasi ahead of voting.